SoundAsleep Camping Series Air Mattress

 Deflates and rolls into the included XL bag, small enough for a suitcase or car.
 A low, bumpered travel bed that keeps a toddler from rolling off, easy to inflate and durable, though a slow leak turns up for some owners after heavy use.
 It scores 82 out of 100.

-The bumpers actually kept my two-year-old on the bed all night and it aired up in about half a minute.
-My only note is the pump needs a plug, so I had to inflate it at home before we drove to the campground.
+The bumpers actually kept our two-year-old on the bed all night and it aired up in about half a minute.
+Our only note is the pump needs a plug, so we had to inflate it at home before we drove to the campground.

 Read our full Hiccapop Inflatable Toddler Travel Bed review →